Learn to Fix Procrastination & Ensure Work Doesn’t Get IGNORED

 1. It’s Easy to Not Do It

 Tech and social media are constantly screaming for our attention and making it easy to be distracted.
-The moment we sit down for a cup of coffee we start scrolling, or our email pings in the background we instantly switch windows looking for another valid reason not to what we’re meant to.
+The moment we sit down for a cup of coffee we start scrolling, or our email pings in the background we instantly switch windows looking for another valid reason not to do what we’re meant to.

 2. Get Certainty